what is Laser Cataract Surgery?

-At Palm Beach Eye Center, we offer the most comprehensive diagnostic techniques and treatment methods for cataracts, such as laser cataract surgery.
+At Palm Beach Eye Center, we offer the most comprehensive diagnostic techniques and treatment methods for cataracts, such as eye cataract treatment in Lake Worth, FL.
 Caused by aging and the eye's natural proteins clumping together, cataracts generally start to form after 40 years of age.
 Because cataracts cause cloudy vision, we need to remove the lens and replace it with an intraocular lens (IOL).
 These steps help eliminate uncomfortable cataract symptoms and improve your vision.
 During the procedure, laser cataract surgery uses advanced technology to digitally diagram the surface of the eye, which creates a more delicate, bladeless incision while significantly reducing the risk of infection.
 For cataract patients who also have refractive errors, such as myopia, hyperopia, and presbyopia, we can implant artificial lenses or IOLs to improve their visual acuity.
 These custom intraocular lenses not only free the patient from cataracts but also stop their dependency on traditional prescription eyeglasses or contact lenses.

-Please schedule a consultation with one of our expert Lake Worth, FL eye doctors to learn if you qualify for laser cataract surgery.
+Please schedule a consultation with one of our expert Lake Worth, FL, eye doctors to learn if you qualify for laser cataract surgery.

 What Should I expect during laser cataract surgery?

 Generally, anyone with advanced cataracts is a possible candidate, assuming they have good health.
-Although laser cataract surgery is extremely effective, the procedure does have some limitations.
+Although laser for cataract removal is extremely effective, the procedure does have some limitations.
 These limitations include patients with certain kinds of astigmatism or those who have undergone LASIK.
 Our team can provide details about candidacy during your consultation and create a treatment plan that addresses the issue.

 Taking about half an hour to complete, you will receive drops that numb the eyes and ensure comfort.
 Next, an eye speculum is placed to hold the eyes open and keep them from moving.
-Laser cataract surgery with femtosecond laser follows the same steps as traditional cataract surgery except it uses high-quality, 3D digital mapping of the eye and laser-assisted technology to determine the best incision site, create the incision, and disintegrate the cataract.
+Laser cataract surgery with femtosecond laser follows the same steps as traditional cataract surgery, except it uses high-quality, 3D digital mapping of the eye and laser-assisted technology to determine the best incision site, create the incision, and disintegrate the cataract.
 Once removed and if needed, we place a premium IOL to address nearsightedness or farsightedness.
 Following your procedure, you will require about 4 – 8 weeks of recovery, but this will vary from patient to patient.
 We provide detailed aftercare instructions for proper healing, including attending all follow-up appointments, wearing an eye patch, using prescribed eye drops, and avoiding rubbing the eyes.
 You may have blurry vision for 5 – 7 days until the post-surgery swelling goes down.

 Laser cataract surgery FAQ